rsdoiel/antenna/archives/2025/planet_2025.20.md

 ## AI threatens one in four jobs – but transformation, not replacement, is the real risk

-date: 2025-05-20, from: United Nations, Economic Development
+date: 2025-05-20, from: United Nations, Top Stories

-Women and clerical workers face the highest risk of their roles being radically transformed, prompting calls for inclusive policy responses.&nbsp;
+Women and clerical workers face the highest risk of their roles being radically transformed by Artificial Intelligence, prompting calls for inclusive policy responses.&nbsp;

 <br>